run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 === "EKS"
     * In the AWS Console, under EKS, find your cluster.
     * Go to `Configuration` and then to `Authentication`.
     * Associate a new `identity provider`.
 Use the parameters provided in the server configuration section as described above.
+The process can take up to 30 minutes.

 === "Other"
     See specific instructions in the documentation of the Kubernetes distribution.